 The Simple Image Sizes plugin is a simple, yet powerful WordPress plugin that helps to see what image sizes have been set, to set new image sizes and to (re)generate the image sizes.

-Using Simple Image Sizes to see what image sizes have been set
+Using Simple Image Sizes to identify additional image sizes

-In addition to the default WordPress image sizes (i.e. Thumbnail size, Medium size and Large size), Simple Image Sizes will show built-in image sizes (set by other plugins and themes) and additional image sizes (set by the theme/plugin developer).
+In addition to the default WordPress image sizes (i.e. Thumbnail size, Medium size and Large size), Simple Image Sizes will show additional image sizes (set by the theme/plugin developer).

 Using Simple Image Sizes to generate new images